vivekdhir77/Graph-RAG/readme.md

 # Knowledge Graph RAG System

+## Demo Videos & Slides
+- [KG RAG.mov](https://youtu.be/xnz-hfjtzKQ) - Full explanation of the project
+- [knowledge_Graph Building.mov](link-to-video) - Demo of knowledge graph construction for neural networks
+- [Architecture Slides](link-to-pdf) - System architecture diagrams and explanations

 ## Overview
 This project is an intelligent research assistant that builds knowledge graphs from web content and allows users to query them using natural language.
-It combines web search, information extraction, and graph-based reasoning to provide comprehensive answers to complex questions.
+It combines web search, information extraction, and reasoning to provide comprehensive answers to complex questions.

 ## How It Works
 1. **Web Search**: Searches the internet for information on a topic